Methodology · litmus-v17 · specification

 Grading rubric

-A single letter A–F, always accompanied by a rationale string — never a bare grade.
-Only four grades are reachable: C is reserved (no condition maps to it), and the scale skips E, as letter grades conventionally do.
+A single letter A–F, always accompanied by a rationale string, never a bare grade.
+Five grades are reachable; the scale skips E, as letter grades conventionally do.
+C became a live grade in litmus-v16 (see the rubric below), so it is no longer a reserved letter.

 | Grade | Condition |